 But what about a situation in which the EC rejects the budget because it believes that insufficient funds are budgeted for certain actions?
 In a case like that, it might not be necessary to prevent funding of the actions while the dispute is resolved; in other words, it might be fine if the actions proceeded at the reduced funding level until a decision is made on increased funding, especially if taking the actions at the reduced funding level would not negatively impact the actions if increased funding was provided later.

-I wonder whether this clause should be reworded to accommodate such situations; if so, then a change may also need to be made in section 2.b.v, Examples of expenditures that would be excluded from a Caretaker Budget: “” (Note that a minor edit is needed: it should say Caretaker IANA Budget, not Caretaker ICANN Budget.)
+I wonder whether this clause should be reworded to accommodate such situations; if so, then a change may also need to be made in section 2.b.v, Examples of expenditures that would be excluded from a Caretaker Budget: “the proposed expenditure that was the basis for the rejection by the EC that triggered the need for the Caretaker ICANN Budget.”
+(Note that a minor edit is needed: it should say Caretaker IANA Budget, not Caretaker ICANN Budget.)

 Note that DT-O plans to discuss this issue in its meeting on 13 April 2016.